hrk4649/godot_samples/godot_input_scancode/README.md

 # How to configure "PeriodCentered" key in Input Map of Project Settings

 When adding a key into an action, for example "ui_accept", in Input Map of Project Settings of Godot, you must type the key that you want to add.
 However typing "PeroidCentered" seems impossible on Windows.
-Since this, Adding an alternative key, for example period ".", and changing scancode in "project.godot" file directly by text editor are needed as a work-around.
+Since this, Adding an alternative key, for example period ".", and changing scancode in "project.godot" file directly using text editor are needed as a work-around.

 type an alternative key. typed period "." in this case.